 Radiopedia for imaging – comprehensive site which you can use to test yourself identifying relevant pathology

 Figure 1 has some good images (eg CTs) and some pathology specimens

 All the ERS monographs and handbooks are good but unfortunately are not cheap.
 The ERS handbook aligns with the HERMES curriculum which has many similarities to the UK curriculum for Respiratory Medicine.
 Unfortunately the handbook is €70, and the ERS handbook self assessment book €60 (with €10 off for ERS members).
 There is also an app, with 1 module of questions free, but high costs for additional modules.
 The questions are pitched at the right level and cover many subjects, but not all are in the SBA format.

-Oxford Handbook of Respiratory Medicine ~£30 on Amazon.
-Available as an app (through Dr Companion, free if you are at UCLH or the Whittington and make friends with your Postgraduate Education department).
+Oxford Handbook of Respiratory Medicine ~£30 on Amazon (Kindle version currently cheaper than paper).
 Good for reading on the tube.
 Overview of most of Respiratory medicine.
 Focused but thorough.
 No self assessment questions.
 If you only choose 1 book, it should probably be this one.

 Blow away the Pulmonary Boards £27.50 on Amazon.
 Aimed at American Board exams so not everything is relevant.
 But plenty of SBAs for extra practice for the SCE.